Canadian Lutheran History

 Photo of Anne Anderson and Thirdspace by Mirko Petricevic, Canada Lutheran 35:6 Sept 2020.

 This storyline is the most multi-media storyline in the project to date.
 Three Campus Ministers (Stephen Larson, Ken Kuhn and Karen Kuhnert) have Zoom interviewed twenty Campus Ministry leaders who experienced Campus Ministry across Canada in the last seven decades.
 This storyline includes first hand stories from participants in Campus Ministry, the Lutheran Student Movement (LSM) and Lutheran Students Association (LSA).
-The stories reach back to the foundations in Lutheran Campus Ministry with Don Voigts, Paul Bosch and John Vedell and it also moves forward to 2022 and COVID online ministries.
+The stories reach back to the foundations in Lutheran Campus Ministry with Don Voigts, Paul Bosch and John Vedell.

 Campus Ministry